RoAF 71st Air Base: Foreign deployments

 In 2012, an Alabama Air National Guard contingent composed of eight F-16 fighters and nearly twenty fighter pilots of the 100th Fighter Squadron was deployed at the base to participate in the three-week "Dacian Viper 2012" exercise.
 The contingent exercised with approximately 200 Romanian soldiers, technical staff, and pilots flying six MiG-21 LanceRs.
 The 100th Fighter Squadron was deployed at the base again in 2015 for exercise "Dacian Viper 2015".

 A Royal Canadian Air Force detachment of 6 x McDonnell Douglas CF-18 Hornets from 425 Tactical Fighter Squadron was based here between 5 May and 22 August 2014.
 The detachment participated in NATO's enhanced Air Policing mission over Romania under the Canadian Operation Reassurance.
 After finishing their deployment, the Canadian Hornets were moved to Šiauliai Air Base for Baltic Air Policing duties.

 In March 2015, an advance group of four A-10s of the U.S. Air Force arrived to take part in an exercise.
 The “Dacian Thunder 2015” operation, held between 27 March and 7 July 2015, involved 350 Airmen and 12 A-10s.

 In 2019, the first MQ-9 Reapers of the US Air Force were deployed at the base.
 These drones were operated by the 52nd Expeditionary Operations Group, Detachment 2 based at Mirosławiec in Poland.
 In 2020, they participated in the "Dacian Reaper-20" exercise.

 In February 2021, the US Air Force deployed approximately 90 airmen and several MQ-9 drones of the 31st Expeditionary Operations Group, Detachment 1 at the base.
 The Reapers started flying remote-split operations on 1 February.
 The drones are managed by the newly activated 731st Expeditionary Attack Squadron while air operations are handled by the 25th Attack Group, located at the Shaw Air Force Base, South Carolina.
 The group is subordinated to the 432nd Air Expeditionary Wing.
 On 14 July 2022, one of the drones crashed in a cornfield south of the base, while conducting a training mission.

 Also in 2021, the US began participating in the enhanced Air Policing mission in Romania by deploying F-15 fighters of the 336th Fighter Squadron to the air base.

 In October 2023, the Dutch Ministry of Defence announced that it will send MQ-9 Reaper drones to Romania with the task of monitoring the eastern flank of the Alliance.
 The three drones belonging to the 306 Squadron were redeployed from the Curaçao International Airport in the Caribbean and arrived at Câmpia Turzii in early 2024.
 The Dutch drones are operated remotely from the Leeuwarden Air Base, and their operational testing was concluded in March.
 It was announced in February 2025 that two Dutch drones will continue the deployment to Romania for one more year until 31 March 2026.
+In February 2026, it was decided to extend the deployment further until the end of September 2026.